 Please refer to the ARA Program rules on the FAQ page.

 Proposals should be prepared according to the proposal template.
-In addition, to submit a proposal for this CFP, please also include the following information:
+Proposals should answer the following questions:

-- Describe current applications of your work (e.g, libraries, codebases and industry code).
+- What are the current applications of your work? (e.g, libraries, codebases and industry code.)

-- What are potential applications of your work to Amazon?
+- What are potential applications of your work?

 - What assumptions are made by your work?
 If the techniques proposed are sound: What are issues that may invalidate this result?